 - Both straight line and diminishing value methods are available for calculating depreciation on most assets and you can switch freely between the two.

-- Subject to certain rules, assets costing $500 or less can be written off in the year of purchase or creation.
+- Subject to certain rules, assets costing $1,000 or less (purchased from 17 March 2021) can be written off in the year of purchase or creation.

 - Certain intangible assets first used or available for use after 1 April 1993 have been brought into the depreciation system.
 Intangible assets with a fixed life must be depreciated using the straight line method.